EvanAntunano/Sprint-Challenge-React-Wars/README.md

 - [3] Describe state.

--3A State is where the data is coming from
+-3A State is where the data is coming from and can be changed.

 - [4] Describe props.